 The program and its faculty have primary responsibility for the preparation of the students in the program.
 The program provides various opportunities to meet student needs and to foster an environment of inclusivity through faculty-student research projects, scholarly endeavors, attaining sites with varying specializations, and mindful admissions decisions.
-Students enrolled in the master’s in clinical mental health counseling are provided with a faculty mentor and an academic advisor.
+Students enrolled in the Clinical Mental Health Counseling program are provided with a faculty mentor and an academic advisor.
 Mentors, advisors, and students have direct access to the Coordinator of the Graduate Program and the Practicum and Internship Coordinator.
-Students are taught, primarily, by Core faculty with the assistance of experts in the fields of research, individual assessment, neuroscience, experimental psychology, developmental psychology, cognitive psychology and personality psychology.
+Students are taught primarily by Core faculty with the assistance of experts in the fields of research, individual assessment, neuroscience, experimental psychology, developmental psychology, cognitive psychology, and personality psychology.

 During the second year of the program, students enroll in three full semesters of fieldwork experience at which time they have the opportunity to train as counselors in community mental health agencies.
 Substantial resources are invested in enhancing the learning environment and improving professional skills development.
 The program’s faculty and students have a multitude of teaching and learning resources at their disposal specific to the field and related specialties.

-As is true of Lynn University, the program in clinical mental health counseling employs cutting edge technology for training and learning purposes. which are used to enhance their learning experience.
+As is true of Lynn University, the program in Clinical Mental Health Counseling employs cutting edge technology for training and learning purposes.

 - Students must graduate with a 60–credit Master’s degree that includes 1,000 hours of fieldwork at an approved site.

 - Upon graduation, students register as a Mental Health Intern with the State of Florida.
 This is post-Master’s and must be completed by the Student.

 Part of this process includes verification of practicum and internship hours through a letter generated by the Registrar’s Office at the university.

 - Students may need copies of their syllabi or course descriptions from the Academic Catalog.
 This may be true when attempting to become licensed